emapeire/docker-node/README.md

-# Docker Node 🐳: learning best practices
+# Docker Node 🐳: learn best practices

 ### About the project